Welcome To The Foreman Knowledge Base

 Quick Guide: Power

-This article covers how to use Power Controls to power your miners up and down, as needed or on schedule.
+This article covers how to use Saved Controls to power your miners up and down, as needed or on schedule.

 If you're enrolled in a Demand Response program or have any other forms of mandatory curtailment that you must perform, please contact us for details on how we can get you fully automated so your site is curtailed and ramped back up with no manual intervention.